aajonusnet/aajonusnet/md/QNA/Q&A Of March 19, 2006.md

 Q: It's supposed to be better for you?

 A: Well, it just means it's predigested by some bacteria that they've entered into it.
-And the bacteria that they've entered into it causes a sweeter byproduct than the bitter bulgarius.
+And the bacteria that they've entered into it causes a sweeter byproduct than the bitter bulgaricus.
 So it just means it's sweeter butter and it's partially digested.

 Q: The thing I was talking about, the coconut oil, I had asked her if you could eat that.
 And she said yes, I remember reading [unintelligible].
 Do you recommend eating that for us?